AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      * Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.
+      * Person that was deleted from the list should also be removed from all group it was previously part of.
+Can be verified using `list-group` to see all the groups.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.